renaissance-benchmarks/renaissance/CONTRIBUTION.md

   override protected def runIteration(config: Config): BenchmarkResult = {
     // This is the benchmark body, which in this case calls some Java code.
     JavaCode.runSomeJavaCode()
-    // Return object for later validation of the iteration return new MyJavaBenchmarkResult()
+    // Return object for later validation of the iteration. return new MyJavaBenchmarkResult()
   }
 }